melvinotieno/n8n-nodes/packages/Bcrypt/README.md

-# BCrypt Node
+# Bcrypt Node

-The **BCrypt** node for n8n provides password hashing and verification using the bcrypt package.
+The **Bcrypt** node for n8n provides password hashing and verification using the bcrypt package.
 It is useful for securely storing and comparing passwords or other sensitive data in your workflows.

 ## Features